Overview

 Collecting and using data

-The increasing focus on nature-related risk management will see the demand for high-quality(Opens in a new tab/window), nature-related, granular data grow exponentially in the coming years.
+The increasing focus on nature-related risk management will see the demand for high-quality(Opens in a new tab/window), nature-related, comparable, granular data grow exponentially in the coming years.

-Types of data
+Purpose of data

 Businesses will need different types of data depending on the purpose of the assessment.